 The essay contest encourages young minds to examine America’s history, along with their own experiences in modern American society, by drafting a 300- to 400-word essay, expressing their views based on a patriotic theme chosen by the VFW Commander-in-Chief.
 Want to apply?
-Read the rules and eligibility requirements, as all student entries must be submitted to a sponsoring local VFW Post by midnight, Oct.
-31. Applications for the 2020-21 contest will be available soon, so please check back next month for more information.
+Read the rules and eligibility requirements, and download the 2020-21 entry form application as all student entries must be submitted to a sponsoring local VFW Post by midnight, Oct.
+31.